Skip to main content

 Pregnant women usually receive their pertussis vaccine at their GP surgery as part of their health checks during pregnancy.

-If you have any questions about your flu vaccine, please contact your community midwife.
+If you have any questions about your pertussis vaccine, please contact your community midwife.

 Flu and COVID-19 vaccines